 So, you’re sleeping like a king?

 The first item I usually pack is my Jetboil.
-I am a coffee snob of note – which might make you think: “what does a Jetboil have anything to do with that?!”
-Your trusty Jetboil is essentially a high-tech, lightweight, French press coffee maker, and I never go anywhere without mine.
+I am a coffee snob of note and my trusty Jetboil is essentially a high-tech, lightweight, French press coffee maker – I never go anywhere without it.
 Grab yourself the newly upgraded silicone Jetboil coffee press and start your day right with a good old cup of Joe!
 And when that’s done, you’ve got yourself an all-in-one cook system that boils water before your morning boskak even hits the floor – don’t forget to cover that sucker up, check out this flow-chart on leaving no trace when nature calls in the great outdoors.
-If espresso is more your cup of tea – erm, coffee, then be sure to pick up the Bialetti Moka Express – a handy, stove-top percolator.
-The only thing stronger than your well-trained fingers, will be your morning cuppa.

 Coffee is a luxury, but water is a necessity.

 Now, the only thing we’re missing is somewhere to put all this.
-If you’re hiking or trekking, you can skip on some of the luxuries to make sure that you don’t over-fill your backpack.
-Barefoot Ben Bru has the best blog about finding your next backpack.
+If you’re hiking or trekking, you can skip on some of the luxuries to make sure that you don’t overfill your backpack.

 If you’re not into roughing it, then all you need is a duffel bag – for your clothes of course!
-The size of your duffel depends on which side of the spectrum you are – “I need an outfit for every occasion, just in case!” or “I’ll just turn all my underwear inside-out, that way I can get at least two wears out of them.”
-The North Face has some great options for both sides of the spectrum and everyone in between!
+On a scale of “I need an outfit for every occasion, just in case!” to “I’ll just turn all my underwear inside-out, that way I can get at least two wears out of them” The North Face has some great options for all your outfitting needs!

 Remember, at the end of the day, there is no limit to what goes into your pack (or car).
 If you think you’ll need it, pack it.
 These are just some of my top priority gear items to keep me going – and have fun doing it.
 So, if you’re lacking any of the above, be sure to head on down to your favourite gear shop or get those fingers moving and surf over to your favourite online gear shop and stock up!